nxf5025/amazon-ai-building-better-bots/README.md

 `cafeBeverageTemp` | | `kids`; `hot`; `iced`

 #### 4. Add Slots to the Intent
+From the intent page of your cafeOrderBeverageIntent, locate "Slots" midway down the page.

 Add the following entries to the list of Slots, choosing the Slot Types created above.
 Click "Save Intent".

 Required | Name            | Slot type | Prompt